 Lip filler: shape, hydration, and balance

 Lip filler is usually about proportion, edge definition, hydration support, or restoring volume that has faded over time.
+A good lip plan should look at the whole mouth, including border definition and upper-to-lower balance.

 The main planning questions are: